Bovine Viral Diarrhoea (BVD)

 To get detailed information about your own holding, including looking up all your animals in a single list, you will need to log in to ScotEID.
 If you do not already have a user name and password, you can register with ScotEID for free at https://www.scoteid.com/user/register.

 Current Situation in Scotland

 For the most up to date information on BVD eradication in Scotland please see the What's New page.

 There are large regional differences in the levels of exposure to the disease.
-The maps below shows BVD exposure levels by county on the basis of the percentage of herds that have tested not-negative.
+The map below shows BVD exposure levels by county on the basis of the percentage of herds that have tested not-negative.
 Those counties with darker areas have a greater level of exposure to the disease.
-At the moment South West Scotland and Aberdeenshire show the highest levels of exposure.
+At the moment South West Scotland shows the highest levels of exposure.

 Standard Laboratory Submission Forms (Vet)